MeatWheeze/myron-neepmeat/README.md

 ## Note from MeatWheeze

+I'm not sure whether the 1.21 branch will build or work.

 This fork contains some jank to only allow loading models from certain namespaces so that it doesn't interfere with other OBJ loading systems.

 ## Note from BlueVista